-The Huntingdon and Broad Top Railroad joined the Pennsylvania Railroad at Huntingdon.
-The East Broad Top Railroad joined the Pennsylvania Railroad at Mt.
+The Huntingdon and Broad Top Railroad joins the Pennsylvania Railroad at Huntingdon.
+The East Broad Top Railroad joins the Pennsy at Mt.
 Union.
-The railroads carried coal & iron ore from the Broad Top Mountain to the south (bottom).
+The railroads carry coal from the Broad Top Mountain to the south (bottom).

-In the late 1800's, the Showalters lived near Brumbaugh (Penn Township) and later Shirley.
+In the late 1800's, the Showalters lived near Brumbaugh and later Shirley.